 - 1. Former participants who did not take a distribution upon leaving the plan, (i.e., they deferred their benefit or had no vested interest) will be given credit for benefit purposes for previous years of service. - 2.
 Former participants who took a distribution upon leaving the plan could reimburse the plan funds received in excess of personal contributions plus interest at the rate of 5% per year, and be given credit for benefit purposes for previous years of service.
 Persons who choose not to reimburse the plan forfeit any credit for benefit purposes for previous years of service.
 Reimbursement to the Defined Benefit fund must be done within the first year of eligibility. - 3.
-Former participants who take a distribution upon leaving the plan could reimburse the plan for the amount received, plus interest at the rate of 5% per year, and be given credit for benefit purposes for previous years of service.
-Persons who choose not to reimburse the plan forfeit any credit for benefit purposes for previous years of service.
-This must be done in the first year.

 Former employees who are not former participants will be given credit for any previous eligibility service they have completed.
 Therefore, they become eligible to participate on the January 1 after the total of their service before and after their break-in-service equals one year.